department-of-veterans-affairs/va.gov-team/teams/vsa/accessibility/research/introduction.md

 When we talk about **underserved communities** within the context of our research, we’re talking about groups of people who:

 * Are underserved in American society for reasons other than being a Veteran, caretaker, or family member of a Veteran
-  * For example, some disabled Veterans may struggle to navigate state government unemployment websites, of which [86% fail at least one basic test for mobile page load speed, mobile friendliness, or accessibility](https://itif.org/publications/2020/04/15/most-state-unemployment-websites-fail-mobile-and-accessibility-tests).
+  * For example, [4 out of 10 state unemployment websites are considered "inaccessible,"](https://itif.org/publications/2020/04/15/most-state-unemployment-websites-fail-mobile-and-accessibility-tests/) suggesting that a meaningful portion of disabled Veterans most likely struggle or are unable to navigate their state government unemployment site.
 * Were underserved historically by Veterans Affairs
   * For example, in the summer of 1947, [only two of the 3,299 VA-guaranteed home loans in 13 Mississippi cities went to Black borrowers](https://time.com/6126195/black-veterans-gi-bill-world-war-two/) despite Blacks accounting for half the population of the state.
 * May not participate in or have access to research studies at Veterans Affairs